-Summer vacations are meant to be a time for relaxation and rejuvenation.
+Holiday travel is among the hallmarks of the season when we can carve out time to connect with loved ones and enjoy festive traditions.
 For those in recovery, though, vacation can be stressful and present potentially dangerous situations as they are confronted with temptations or triggers that could make them vulnerable to a potential relapse.
 We reached out to Caron’s clinical experts and alumni for their insights on how to manage recovery during vacation.
 What resulted are these practical tips for healthy vacationing.

 1. Plan ahead.